• Skip to main content

 • At this point you can freeze or refrigerate meatballs, some or all, for later use in any different sauce.
 Freeze extra raw meatballs in containers or freezer bags, in portions right for your family (frozen meatballs should be thawed overnight in fridge before cooking).

-• Preheat oven to 400°.
+• Preheat oven to 400° F.

 • Over medium high heat, reheat the pan from the onions or use a clean large pan, add 1 Tablespoon olive oil.
-Brown the meatballs on one side, then flip and do the other side (about 2 minutes per side, don't try to flip them too early or they will stick and break).
+Brown the meatballs on one side, then flip and brown the other side (about 2 minutes per side, don't try to flip them too early or they will stick and break).
 Cook about 8 to 10 at a time in batches so you do not crowd the pan.
 When done browning the outside, return them to the sheet pan (don’t worry that it had the raw meatballs on them, you will be baking the whole thing).

 • Assemble subs on hoagie buns topped with cheese.
 Bake at 400° on a clean sheet pan until cheese is bubbly and bread is toasted, about 10 minutes.